-This article was last updated Jun 14, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 14, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Paying for summer fun using a rewards credit card can help pave the way for a fantastic future trip this fall or winter.
 The card rewards you rack up now can help you fund a glorious winter escape — whether it’s to hit the slopes or warm up on a white sand beach.
 It’s all about spending strategically (and within your budget) to earn cash back or points.

 - Picking the right card to earn rewards

 - Reward yourself by swiping for these summertime splurges